zjian107-su/React-Learn-Pension/README.md

 2. Second step: design interfaces

-PensionInput: the data format that we expect from the form
-PensionProjection: the relationship between age and pot pension number
-compoundInterestData: amount and interest

 3. Third step: using service to hide logic from the UI functions.
 Ideally, I want to use custom hook to manage states, and then use services to manages logics that can be used within the custom hook.